0xgeert/Canonical/README.md

 Canonical
 ======

-Canonical - Single Source of Truth Person DB

-Centralized User Management, Authentication &amp; Permissions as a service.
+Canonical - Centralized User Management, Authentication &amp; Permissions as a service.

 Implements a fully declarative oAuth 2.0 server fully supporting all oAuth2 flows.
 Additional support for: